 Geo F. Trumper Rose Shave Cream – My favorite fragrance in the excellent Trumper line.
 You might think it’s a bit girly, but the fragrance is out of this world.

-Taylor of Old Bond Street Lavender Shave Cream – This is an excellent classic shaving cream.
+Taylor of Old Bond Street Lavender Shave Cream – This is excellent classic shaving cream.
 I like this tube because it’s perfect for travel.

 Gillette Fusion ProSeries Thermal Facial Scrub – I love the warming action when this stuff hits the skin.
 It gives a nice, gentle scrub.
 I use this before applying shave cream to help exfoliate the skin for a smoother shave.